Skip to main content

 4. Open the Limit review requests sent to a customer dropdown.

-5. Select one of the following options (available on the Free plan):
+5. Select one of the following options:

 • Unlimited – The customer will receive a review request for every eligible order.